Infiniti · QX80 · 2018

 NHTSA has not published a safety rating for the 2018 Infiniti QX80.

-The most commonly reported complaint categories for the 2018 Infiniti QX80 are electrical system (2 reports), air bags (1 reports), steering (1 reports).
+The most commonly reported complaint categories for the 2018 Infiniti QX80 are electrical system (2 reports), unknown or other (1 reports), air bags (1 reports).

 Yes.
 NHTSA has 1 recall on record for the 2018 Infiniti QX80.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.